-Propane margins returned to seasonally lower levels in the second quarter of 2022, and Keyera began its normal build of propane inventory that will be sold during the winter months.
-Propane pricing is expected to remain strong for the remainder of 2022 due to high North American export levels supported by heavy European and Asian demand.
-Inter Pipeline's Heartland Petrochemical Complex, which commenced its initial phase of operations in July 2022, is also expected to influence propane pricing this year.
+Propane margins remained at seasonally lower levels in the third quarter of 2022, and Keyera continued its normal build of propane inventory that will be sold during the winter months.
+Propane exports to Europe and Asia are expected to remain strong through the fourth quarter of 2022 and are anticipated to result in stronger pricing through the winter months.
+Inter Pipeline's Heartland Petrochemical Complex, which commenced its initial phase of operations in July 2022, is also expected to influence propane pricing in 2023.
 Access to Keyera's cavern storage and rail terminals provides the Marketing segment with a competitive advantage as it can store and transport product to the highest value domestic or export markets throughout the year.

-Condensate contribution was strong in the second quarter as sales volumes and pricing were higher than the same period in the prior year.
-Margins from Keyera's liquids blending business also continued to be robust through the second quarter of 2022.
+Condensate contribution continued to be strong in the third quarter as sales volumes and pricing were higher than the same period in the prior year.
+Margins from Keyera's liquids blending business also continued to be robust through the third quarter of 2022.